symfony/symfony-docs/cookbook/workflow/new_project_git.rst

    in which case, you can find more information here: `Github .gitignore`_ This way you can exclude files/folders often used by your IDE for all of your projects.

-4. Copy ``app/config/parameters.yml`` to ``app/config/parameters.yml.dist``.
-   The ``parameters.yml`` file is ignored by Git (see above) so that machine-specific settings like database passwords aren't committed.
-By creating the ``parameters.yml.dist`` file, new developers can quickly clone the project, copy this file to ``parameters.yml``, customize it, and start developing.

-5. Initialize your Git repository:
+4. Initialize your Git repository:

    .. code-block:: bash

         $ git init

-6. Add all of the initial files to Git:
+5. Add all of the initial files to Git:

    .. code-block:: bash

         $ git add .

-7. Create an initial commit with your started project:
+6. Create an initial commit with your started project:

    .. code-block:: bash

         $ git commit -m "Initial commit"

-8. Finally, download all of the third-party vendor libraries by executing Composer.
+7. Finally, download all of the third-party vendor libraries by executing Composer.
 For details, see :ref:`installation-updating-vendors`.

 At this point, you have a fully-functional Symfony2 project that's correctly